-For more highlights of this incredible region of the world, check out our South America bucket list and our picks of the best 20 beaches in South America.
-Also, our guide to South America small group tours picks out the best organised experiences with safety and hygiene policies in place.
+For more highlights of this incredible region of the world, check out our South America bucket list.
+Also, our guide to South America small group tours picks out the best organised experiences for the trip of a lifetime.

 In this article: